RULE 1. APPLICABILITY; AUTHORITY; CITATION; REFERENCE

 19.23 The judge presiding at the pretrial conference shall have the authority to dismiss the action for want of prosecution on motion of defendant upon failure of plaintiff, and/or his counsel to appear in person at any pretrial conference or trial; to order the plaintiff to proceed with the case and to decide and determine all matters ex parte upon failure of the defendant to appear in person or by counsel at any pretrial conference or trial as required; to make such other order as the court may deem appropriate under all the circumstances.

 19.24 CONTINUANCES.
 No party shall be granted a continuance of a trial or a hearing without written motion from the party or his counsel stating the reason for the continuance with accompanying conflicting notice, if appropriate, and proposed judgment entry.
+The party requesting the continuance must get written or verbal consent from the opposing party.
+The verbal consent must be noted in the body of the motion.

 19.25 When a continuance is requested for the reason that counsel is scheduled to appear in another case assigned for the same date in the same or another trial court of this state, the case which was first set for trial shall have priority and shall be tried on the date assigned.
 Criminal cases assigned for trial have priority over civil cases assigned for trials.
 The granting of any other request for continuance of a scheduled trial is a matter within the discretion of the trial court.